NickFitton/nfitton/src/content/cards/2023-christmas-rosemarie-and-tony.md

 slug: 48cc7673
 ---

 We hope you have a wonderful Christmas and have a great time celebrating the new year!
+We look forward to seeing you both again sometime in the new year.